flyacts/backend/packages/core/README.md

 are hard to debug.
 Even though the automatic generation of endpoints was one of our main reasons to use loopback in the first place, the sheer amount of unused ones outweigh the benefits for us.

-As the next step we coined some key criteria:
+As the next step we defined some key criteria:

 * Everything should be TypeScript
 * ORM and HTTP handling should be seperate projects, which can be replaced individually